avikejriwal/udacity_mle/proposal.md

 Autogluon provides an automated model selection and ensembling flow that optimizes for performance, so that will be used for a general-purpose predictor.

 The model can be trained in AWS SageMaker.
 Data can be stored in AWS S3 and prepared in a SageMaker Notebook instance with a Jupyter Notebook.
-Once a model is trained, it can be deployed to an endpoint in SageMaker to be used for live predictions.
+Once a model is trained, it can be saved locally and loaded as needed for offline predictions

 General concerns: